pierrick-marie/simple-js-gallery/README.md

 ## Features

-* Display images whatever the size of the images
+* Display images whatever their size
+* Spread the gallery in all screen
 * Display images in full screen mode
-* Support title and subtitles
+* Support title of images
 * Very simple and lighweight HTML code
 * Thumbnails generated automatically
 * Standalone application
+* Support keyboard interactions

 ## Clone the repository